 Owing to the lower demand, multi-family properties are fewer and with less availability than single-family properties.
 So you will have fewer options and will have to put in a lot more work to find potential properties.

 Landlords are already saddled with a host of regulations and that regulatory burden only increases with multi-family properties.
-So if you plan to get into buying multi-family properties in Cleveland, you need to do your homework on these laws and stricter regulations.
+So if you plan to get into buying multi-family assets in Cleveland, you need to do your homework on these laws and stricter regulations.

 Putting It All Together

 Multi-family homes can be highly profitable, as well as easier to manage and with less risk.
-But is buying multi-family properties in Cleveland right for you and your real estate investing business?
+But is buying multi-family in Cleveland right for you and your real estate investing business?
 To make that determination you need to do your research, think about your business model, and look at long-term goals.
 It’s also a good idea to consult your local real estate agent who has a good handle on the rental market.
-Discover how our agents can assist you in making the right decision and buying multi-family properties.
+Discover how our agents can assist you in making the right decision and buying multi-family assets.